Doc-Scripter/Article/README.md

 ### Steps to mastering Data science

-Now the recipe to mastering Data Science wouldn't be complete without some spices now would it(hope you are not allergic to this kind of spice ><)
+The recipe to mastering Data Science wouldn't be complete without some spices now would it(hope you are not allergic to this kind of spice ><)

           +-------------------------------+
           |    Steps to Mastering Data    |